The Hoax of the Twentieth Century: Synopsis

+Reception

+Canadian academic Alan T. Davies has described it as an "antisemitic classic".
+A 1978 German Studies Review article criticized Butz's writings and conclusions, describing the book as a "dull" work which systematically ignored or attempted to discredit any evidence of the Holocaust's existence, even evidence produced by Nazi officials.

-The book has been banned in Canada and is X-rated in Germany where it cannot be displayed or advertised.
+The book has been banned in Canada and is X-rated in Germany, where it cannot be displayed or advertised.
 In 2017, the online book seller Amazon.com removed the book, along with other Holocaust-denying titles, from its US and UK sites.